HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/ddc/integrating_voltmx_foundry/index.md

     !!!note
         `{profile}.ItemAttribute.id` (in this sample `ddcDemo.ItemAttribute.id`) is always required but it could point to any attribute from the external data source as long as it contains unique values.
-        If your API does not provide any unique field, you might want leverage the [Postprocessor of HCL Volt MX](https://opensource.hcltechsw.com/volt-mx-docs/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Java_Preprocessor_Postprocessor_.html) to add a generated field.
+        If your API does not provide any unique field, you might want to leverage the [Postprocessor of HCL Volt MX](https://opensource.hcltechsw.com/volt-mx-docs/docs/documentation/Foundry/voltmx_foundry_user_guide/Content/Java_Preprocessor_Postprocessor_.html) to add a generated field.

 6. Review and save the changes in the master configuration.